This post was most recently updated on December 8th, 2019

 Remember the direct Air New Zealand flight Skyscanner offered me for $1,252?

-Well, STA Travel offered that same direct flight for just $773.15 — or in other words, just $3.15 more than the 18-hour flight above, and $478.85 less than the same exact direct flight above.
+Well, STA Travel offered that same direct flight for just $773.15 — or in other words, $478.85 less than the same exact direct flight above.

 So naturally, I whipped out my credit card and booked that thing before it disappeared.